Pakistan, Iran Agree To Expand Cooperation In Diverse Areas - UrduPoint

 Pakistan, Iran Agree To Expand Cooperation In Diverse Areas

-Pakistan and Iran have agreed to enhance and diversify bilateral trade and expand cooperation in energy, transport connectivity, education, and people-to-people exchanges
+Pakistan and Iran covered the entire range of relations during the two-day Bilateral Political Consultations (BPC), and agreed to enhance and diversify bilateral trade and expand cooperation in energy, transport, connectivity, education and people-to-people exchanges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jun, 2023 ):Pakistan and Iran have agreed to enhance and diversify bilateral trade and expand cooperation in energy, transport connectivity, education, and people-to-people exchanges.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jun, 2023 ):Pakistan and Iran covered the entire range of relations during the two-day Bilateral Political Consultations (BPC), and agreed to enhance and diversify bilateral trade and expand cooperation in energy, transport, connectivity, education and people-to-people exchanges.

-The 12th round of Bilateral Political Consultations (BPC) between Pakistan and Iran was held in Tehran on 17-18 June 2023, said a press release received here on Monday.
+The 12th round of Pakistan-Iran Bilateral Political Consultations (BPC) were held in Tehran from June 17-18.

-The two sides held discussions covering the entire range of bilateral relations and reviewed the status of the implementation of decisions of the last BPC.
-The two sides had also a comprehensive exchange of views on the regional situation.

 Both sides underscored the significance of regular convening of various institutional mechanisms, including Joint Economic Commission (JEC) and Joint Trade Committee (JTC) to forge closer cooperation in areas of mutual interest.